Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

-Decisions made as a result of a combination of critically appraised evidence from multiple sources yields more effective outcomes than those based on a single source of evidence.
+Decisions made through a combination of critically-appraised evidence from multiple sources yield more effective outcomes than those based on a single source of evidence.

-As a result of such benefits, the importance of adopting a critical mindset is highlighted – questioning assumptions and trustworthiness – with the ultimate goal of answering the question 'Is this the best available evidence?'
+These points reinforce the value in adopting a critical mindset – questioning assumptions and trustworthiness – with the goal of answering the question ‘Is this the best available evidence?’

 As the professional body for HR and people development, the CIPD takes an evidence-based view on the future of work – and, importantly, what this means for our profession.
 By doing this, we can help prepare professionals and employers for what’s coming, while also equipping them to succeed and shape a changing world of work.